E. Phillips Knox Distinguished Teaching Award

 Established by Miami alumnus E. Phillips Knox, a 1968 graduate, the award recognizes creative, innovative and engaging teaching methods at the undergraduate level.
 This award is conferred upon faculty members whose achievements unequivocally merit the recognition for excellence in teaching.
 Award winners receive a professional expense allocation of $3,000 in support of their teaching and for professional activities related to the scholarship of teaching and learning.

 - Member of the Miami faculty for a least two years; being in good standing with the department; and be recognized by students for disseminating knowledge, improving the learning experience, and being engaged with the learning experience through creative and innovative teaching methods.

-- Qualities of a creative and innovative educator with a demonstrated record of fostering critical thinking and engagement of undergraduates along one or more of the following dimensions:
+- Documented qualities of a creative and innovative educator with a demonstrated record of fostering critical thinking and engagement of undergraduates along one or more of the following dimensions:

-Past winners of the Knox Teaching Award are not eligible for the Distinguished Teaching Award for 10 years from the Knox award date.
+Past winners of the Knox Teaching Award or the Distinguished Teaching Award are not eligible for the teaching award for 10 years from the Knox or DTA award date.